nico0748/learning-templete/README.md

 ## Available Templates
 - **HTML**: A basic HTML5 template with linked CSS and JavaScript files.
 - **CSS**: A starter CSS file with common styles and a reset.
+- **Bootstrap**: A template using Bootstrap 5 for responsive design.
+- **Tailwind CSS**: A template using Tailwind CSS for utility-first styling.
 - **JavaScript**: A simple JavaScript template with ES6 features.
 - **TypeScript**: A TypeScript template with configuration for strict type checking.
 - **React**: A React application template using Create React App.